A Concentration of Measure Framework to study convex problems and other implicit formulation problems in machine learning: Concentration of the solutions to convex problems and contractive fixed point equations

-\subsection{When $\phi \propto \mathcal E_2(\sigma)$ for the infinity norm}
+\subsection{When $\Psi \propto \mathcal E_2(\sigma)$ for the infinity norm}

-If one can assume the stronger hypothesis that $\phi$ is concentrated as a random mapping, and for the infinity norm, then it is unnessessary to consider the $O(\log(\eta))$ iterate of $\phi$.
-We can indeed apply Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise} to infer from the concentration of $\phi$, the concentration of its iterates.
-We give here a weak setting where the mapping $\phi$ is only bounded around a given point $y_0$, for that, for any $r>0$, we introduce the semi-norm $\|\cdot\|_{\mathcal B(y_0, r)}$ defined for any $f \in \mathcal F(E)$ and $y \in E$ as:
+If one can assume the stronger hypothesis that $\Psi$ is concentrated as a random mapping and for the infinity norm, then we can infer the concentration of all the iterates of $\Psi$.
+We give provide here the result for a general setting where the mapping $\phi$ is only bounded around a given point $y_0$, for that, for any $r>0$, we introduce the semi-norm $\|\cdot\|_{\mathcal B(y_0, r)}$ defined for any $f \in \mathcal F(E)$ and $y \in E$ as: